WinterWarden/clope-clustering/README.md

 # clope-clustering
-Implementation of clope clustering algorigthm with nodeJS and TypeScript
+Implementation of clope clustering algorithm with NodeJS and TypeScript